openstack/ceilometer/doc/source/admin/telemetry-data-collection.rst

 To install and configure this service use the :ref:`install_rdo` section in the Installation Tutorials and Guides.

+Although Ceilometer has a set of default polling agents, operators can add new pollsters dynamically via the dynamic pollsters subsystem :ref:`telemetry_dynamic_pollster`.

 .. _telemetry-ipmi-agent:

 IPMI agent